rishchou/laneDetector/readme.md

 - Git

     It is possible to manage version control through Eclipse and the git plugin, but it typically requires creating another project.

+## Google Mock

+Google Mock is a convenient way to check whether a local implementation will work in accordance with a global interface without actually accessing the Global interface.
+Here, we create a Mock counterpart of the global interface which is used for testing our implementation.
+GMocks are essentially not used for testing functionality of a component but for testing the overall implementation and structure of the code.
+For more information, follow this [link](https://github.com/abseil/googletest/tree/master/googlemock/docs)

+**For this implementaion intially implemented function"lanePrediction" and "fitLine" of the class "Lanes" are used so there is no need to update UML or activity diagrams**

 ## Doxygen